BuiltRightTech/ZWave-API-Csharp/README.md

 # Zwave-API-Csharp
 Zwave API for c# using the latest ZWave Public specification.
-Original code ported from http://zwaveapi.codeplex.com/
+Original code used from http://zwaveapi.codeplex.com/

 # RoadMap
 1. Clean up all code and upgrade to Net 4.6